 The Kansas eviction process has a few unique features from other states.
-These depend on the type of notice required and the time limits for tenants to vacate, which can extend the time for an eviction to several weeks.
+These include the type of notice required and the time limits for tenants to vacate.
+As seen below, certain things can extend the time for an eviction up to several weeks.

 All Kansas landlords, though, must follow the state landlord tenant laws in expelling a tenant.
 If a landlord fails to follow the Kansas eviction process, his or her eviction case could be dismissed or if the landlord tries some self-eviction measures, a tenant could sue the landlord for damages.